Quickscript-Competiton/July2020entries/README.md

 ## 3. Customizing

-If the default keybindings, names or submenus are not to you taste, they can be fully customized using Quickscript’s [shadow scripts](https://docs.racket-lang.org/quickscript/index.html?q=quickscripts#%28part._.Shadow_scripts%29).
+If the default keybindings, names or submenus are not to your taste, they can be fully customized using Quickscript’s [shadow scripts](https://docs.racket-lang.org/quickscript/index.html?q=quickscripts#%28part._.Shadow_scripts%29).

-Scripts can also be selectively deactivated altogether from the library
+Scripts can also be selectively deactivated from the library
 \(`Scripts|Manage scripts|Library`).